A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-If fewer than $m^2$ quadrature points are used, the system for the density variable becomes underdetermined.
-Conversely, if more points are used, the DOFs of the density variable exceed those of the $Q^{m-1}$ element.
-Specifically, an $(m+1)^2$-point rule yields $(m+1)^2$ density variables, matching the DOFs of the $Q^m$ space.
-Employing an even higher-order rule, such as an $(m+2)^2$-point quadrature, does not increase the independent DOFs; although the number of density variables nominally changes, the effective DOFs remain $(m+1)^2$, as some variables become linearly dependent.
+If fewer than $m^2$ quadrature points are deployed, the entire density system becomes ill-posed and underdetermined.
+Conversely, if an excessive number of points are used, the DOFs of the generated density variable outstrip the $\text{tdof}$ of the $Q^{m-1}$ element.
+Specifically, applying an $(m+1)^2$-point rule spawns exactly $(m+1)^2$ distinct density values, erroneously matching the spatial DOFs of the $Q^m$ space instead.
+Employing an aggressively higher-order rule, such as an $(m+2)^2$-point quadrature, does not expand the independent DOFs further; while the total pool of evaluated density variables nominally swells, the effective mathematical DOFs hit a hard ceiling at $(m+1)^2$, as the surplus variables simply devolve into linearly dependent combinations.